Car emissions campaigners turn sights on Renault

 Friedrich is a co-founder and council member of the Washington-based International Council on Clean Transportation (ICCT), which commissioned the original investigation that led eventually to the exposure of VW's test-rigging.

-Europe needs a "comprehensive reorganisation of the system in which mandatory regular controls on the street are integrated", he said.
+Europe needs a "comprehensive reorganization of the system in which mandatory regular controls on the street are integrated", he said.

 EU moves to phase in real-world emissions measurements were watered down in committee last month under sustained German-led lobbying.